 - You can generate only three forecasts concurrently.
 There is no limit to the number of forecasts that you retain.
 Existing forecasts are not overwritten when you create new forecasts.
 Rather, they are automatically deleted when they expire.

-over_field_nameproperty in your job (that is to say, it’s a population job), you cannot create a forecast.
+over_field_nameproperty in your anomaly detection job (that is to say, it’s a population job), you cannot create a forecast.

-If you use any of the following analytical functions in your job, you cannot create a forecast:
+If you use any of the following analytical functions in your anomaly detection job, you cannot create a forecast:

 - Forecasts run concurrently with real-time machine learning analysis.
 That is to say, machine learning analysis does not stop while forecasts are generated.
-Forecasts can have an impact on machine learning jobs, however, especially in terms of memory usage.
-For this reason, forecasts run only if the model memory status is acceptable and the snapshot models for the forecast do not require more than 20 MB.
-If these memory limits are reached, consider splitting the job into multiple smaller jobs and creating forecasts for these.
+Forecasts can have an impact on anomaly detection jobs, however, especially in terms of memory usage.
+For this reason, forecasts run only if the model memory status is acceptable.

-- The job must be open when you create a forecast.
+- The anomaly detection job must be open when you create a forecast.
 Otherwise, an error occurs.

 - If there is insufficient data to generate any meaningful predictions, an error occurs.
 In general, forecasts that are created early in the learning phase of the data analysis are less accurate.